arcus/education_modules/data_visualization_in_ggplot2/data_visualization_in_ggplot2.md

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>

-If you are using the [binder instance we prepared](#lesson-preparation), then all of the R packages you need will already be installed and you're all set.
+If you are using [Posit.cloud](#lesson-preparation), then all of the R packages you need will already be installed and you're all set.

 If you are using R on your own machine, though, then you may need to run the following code in R before continuing with the code examples here: